pymupdf/PyMuPDF-Optional-Material/docs/coop_low.rst

 Generate Pixmap
 ------------------
 The following creates a Pixmap from a :ref:`DisplayList`.
-Parameters are the same as for :meth:`Page.getPixMap`.
+Parameters are the same as for :meth:`Page.getPixmap`.

 >>> pix = dl.getPixmap()                    # create the page's pixmap

-The execution time of this statement may be 20% up to 50% shorter than that of :meth:`Page.getPixMap`.
+The execution time of this statement may be up to 50% shorter than that of :meth:`Page.getPixMap`.

 Perform Text Search
 ---------------------